nthiery/jupylates/examples/03-write_code.md

 :class: dropdown

 This exercise illustrates:
-- requesting a code answer
+- requesting a code answer in Python
 :::

 :::{admonition} Learning objective